GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/solutions.md

   driver_name
 ```

-Once the correct SQL has been determined, the following prompt should give, in most cases :), the correct answer.
+Once the correct SQL has been determined, the following prompt should, in most cases :), give the correct answer.

 ```text
 Given the following telemetry data from Formula E cars for a second, an accident has happened, could you please identify the two drivers who were involved in that accident and explain why you think that